Rebuild an on-premises application in Azure

 With the AKS cluster created and the Docker images built, Contoso admins now deploy the rest of the infrastructure that will be used by back-end microservices.

-- Instructions in the section use the SmartHotel360-Azure-Backend repo.
+- Instructions in this section use the SmartHotel360-Backend repo.

 .\deploy.cmd azuredeploy ContosoRG -c eastus2

-In the Azure portal, they capture the connection string for each database, to be used later.
+In the Azure portal, they capture the connection string for each database for later use.